druce/druce.github.io/aws.md

   ![09.
 AWSconsole1.png](09.
 AWSconsole1.png)

-- Click on the instance - hover over "IPv4 Public IP" and click on the little copy icon that appears (or the Public DNS, doesn't really matter)
+- Click on the instance - hover over "IPv4 Public IP" and click on the little copy icon that appears (can also Public DNS everywhere I use IP in this post, doesn't really matter)

   ![10.
 AWSconsole2.png](10.
 AWSconsole2.png)